yanwu20/ASPIRER/README.md

 ## Code detials

-Users can run the main.py to identify the non-classical secretion proteins.
+* Users can run the main.py to identify the non-classical secretion proteins.

-featureGenerator.py is implemented for feature generation.
+* featureGenerator.py is implemented for feature generation.

 The features descriptors including Amino Acid Composition (AAC), the Composition of K-Spaced Amino Acid Pairs (CKSAAP), Di-Peptide Composition (DPC), Tri-Peptide composition (TPC), and Dipeptide Deviation from Expected Mean (DDE),the Composition(CTDC), Transition(CTDT), Distribution(CTDD), Conjoint Triad (CTriad), Pseudo Position-Specific Score Matrix (Pse-PSSM), Grouped amino acid composition(GAAC), Grouped Di-Peptide Composition(GDPC) and Moran correlation descriptor.

-predicton.py can be used for the final prediction.
+* predicton.py can be used for the final prediction.

-The dataset fold contains fasta file of the training set and testing set, while the features fold contains the generated features file.

 ## Dependency
 * python 3.8